 The Best Whimsies

 The best pieces are in perfect condition with sharp mold lines and no chips or glaze cracks.
 The molds were reused many times, so some figures don't have sharp definition and these should be avoided.
 Colors vary from a plain golden glaze to a golden glaze with colors added and the distinctive Irish Wade blue/gold glaze.
-Older Whimsies and newly commissioned pieces have bright, clear colors.
+Older Whimsies and newer commissioned pieces have bright, clear colors.

 A Passion for Wade